wp-plugins/design-approval-system/readme.txt

 == Changelog ==
 = Version 1.7 =

- * Fixed: Settings Page to be set up for new theme options.
+ * Fixed: Settings Page is now set up for new theme options.
  * Fixed: Jquery on Settings Page to be compatible with new themes.

 = Version 1.6 =